smit199/Book_Store_API_Node.js/README.md

 # Book Store API

-A comprehensive Node.js REST API for managing a book store with user authentication, authorization, PDF file handling, and multi-language support.
+A comprehensive Node.js REST API for managing a book store with user authentication, authorization, bokk image handling, and multi-language support.

 ## 📋 Table of Contents